© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stone hut circle east of Corringdon Leat, Corringdon Ball is a scheduled monument protected by Historic England under reference 1010210.
 View the official record →

-Stone hut circle east of Corringdon Leat, Corringdon Ball is a Bronze Age domestic settlement located on the high moorland of Dartmoor in Devon.
+Stone hut circle east of Corringdon Leat, Corringdon Ball, is a prehistoric domestic structure located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010210.

 Stone hut circle east of Corringdon Leat, Corringdon Ball is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010210.